jpjy/WILD-Attack/README.md

-# WiLD Attack — Open Science Artifacts
+# WILD Attack — Open Science Artifacts

 This repository contains the artifacts, providing code and scripts for **Location Lookup Table (LLT) probing** and **Target BSSID Discovery** methods.